wetransform-os/ProMCDA/README.md

 This results in a higher relative standard deviation compared to the mean.
 However, the higher relative standard deviation is not indicating a greater spread in the data but rather a consequence of the rescaling operation and the chosen denominator in the standard deviation calculation.

+### Releases
+The ProMCDA library is continuously being improved and updated.
+Refer to the [CHANGELOG](CHANGELOG.md) for a detailed list of changes and updates in each version.

 ### Get in touch
 We hope you enjoy exploring and utilizing ProMCDA.
 If you have any questions or need assistance, please don't hesitate to contact us.